outofmbufs/pidcontrol/README.md

 - `i` -- for reference: the (unweighted) integral term value.
 NEVER None.
 - `d` -- for reference: the (unweighted) derivative term value.
 NEVER None.

+**PIDHookHookStopped**:
+If a PIDModifier raises HookStop then the event in question (the _stopped_ event) will not be propagated to the remaining modifiers further down the list.
+Instead, a PIDHookHookStopped event will be sent to those modifiers.

+HANDLER SIGNATURE: `PH_hook_stopped(self, event)`

+READ-ONLY ATTRIBUTES:
+- `event`-- The _stopped_ event.
+- `stopper` -- The PIDModifier object that raised HookStop.
+- `nth` -- The position of `stopper` in the modifiers list, which may be helpful in disambiguating where the HookStop happened if the modifier itself appears in multiple places within the list (none of the built-in modifiers raises HookStop, and only PIDHistory really makes sense to appear as a single object in multiple locations within the modifiers list, but this disambiguation is provided regardless)
+- `modifiers` -- the modifiers list against which `nth` can be interpreted.

+Notes:
+- It is legal, but almost certainly questionable, for a PH_hook_stopped handler to raise HookStop.
+This does not cause infinite recursion because this new PIDHookHookStopped event will be sent only to the modifiers that come after the one (recursively) raising HookStop.
+Each layer of such recursion shortens the remaining modifiers list by 1; therefore there is no infinite recursion.

+- Similarly, it is legal, but almost certainly questionable, for a PH_hook_stopped handler to try to circumvent the HookStop by peering into the `event` attribute; note that because recursion is allowed such code needs to be able to follow the entire event.event.event... chain until it gets down to the original (i.e., non-recursive) event.

 ## Shared Modifiers
 Some modifiers can be meaningfully shared among multiple PIDPlus controllers, because they have no implicit/internal state.
-An good example is `I_Windup` which simply performs a (stateless) calculation on the integration value it is supplied via a notification event.
+A good example is `I_Windup` which simply performs a (stateless) calculation on the integration value it is supplied via a notification event.

 Some modifiers have state but still can be meaningfully shared; a good example is the PIDHistory modifier.
 If a single PIDHistory is attached to multiple PIDPlus control objects, the history will contain an interwoven list of events (each which will have the .pid attribute to disambiguate which controller it came from).